GuilhermeRossato/laravel-scaffolding/README.md

 Basically an experiment to make it lighter, because I feel laravel is far too large for some small projects.

-The idea is that any server regardless of php version or configuration can run this, and every problem is easily found, for the application is simple and with very a very little codebase.
+The idea is that any server regardless of php version or configuration can run this, and every problem is easily found, for the application is simple and with a very small (but essential) codebase.

 # Routing